tier4/CalibrationTools/sensor/docs/tutorials/marker_radar_lidar_calibrator.md

 After the background model has been extracted, the user can carry the radar reflector with the tripod and place it in front of the radar sensor.
 In the tutorial rosbag, the user will see that both the human and the radar reflector (with tripod) are identified as foreground objects in the image below.

 Also, the green points represent the lidar foreground points, while the purple points indicate radar foreground detections.
-The blue point is the estimated center of the radar reflector derived from the lidar point cloud.
+The blue point is the estimated center of the radar reflector derived from the lidar pointcloud.

 <p align="center">
     <img src="../images/marker_radar_lidar_calibrator/add1.jpg" alt="add1" width="300" height="300">